getstalkr/apex_ping-alerts/README.md

 <br>

 <p align="center">
-	<a href="https://getstal.kr">stalkr</a> micro service which feeds our clients with GitHub push events.
+	<a href="https://getstal.kr">stalkr</a> micro service which feeds our clients with Apex Ping response time alerts.
 </p>

 <br>